UCA-Squad/moodle-mod_teams/README.md

 <p>Online meeting (or virtual classroom):</p>

-- Create an online meeting with direct access.
+- Create a "permanent" or a "one shot" online meeting:
+  - a permanent meeting does not need any informations about dates and will be accessible since its creation.
+  - a one shot meeting is defined on a specific time slot.
+It will be accessible since its creation with direct url or in Teams but tests on dates will be made on Moodle to redirect or not to the meeting.
 - Fix start date and end date for a meeting.
-These dates will be visible on the Moodle calendar and on the "Upcoming events" block.
+These dates will be visible on the Moodle calendar, the "Upcoming events" block and on your Teams calendar.
+- Possible editing of the dates for a one shot meeting.
 - Possible sending of a notification after the meeting creation with the direct link to this meeting.

 <p>Note: it won't be possible to restore a Teams activity.
 If this has been deleted it won't be in the course recycle bin.</p>